biya-coin/biyaliquid-docs/.gitbook/infra/validator-mainnet/peggo.md

 biyachaind keys add $ORCHESTRATOR_KEY_NAME
 ```

-Then ensure that your orchestrator biya address has BIYA balance in it, so peggo orchestrator can send messages to Biyachain.
+Then ensure that your orchestrator biya address has BIYA balance in it, so peggo orchestrator can send messages to Biya Chain.

 To obtain your orchestrator's biya address, run